-Samsung Unveil Galaxy Tab S4: What We Learnt
+Samsung Galaxy Tab S4: Does It Have What It Takes To Compete?

 The latest in Samsung’s tablet range, the S4 looks to offer some stiff competition to the likes of the iPad and Windows laptops.
-But what did we learn?
+But does it have what it takes to compete?!

 An undoubtedly impressive 10.5-inch Super AMOLED display adorns the latest Tab S device, with a 16:10 aspect ratio.